PhonePe/drove-orchestrator/docs/docs/index.md

 * Supports **discovery for sibling containers** to support dynamic cluster reconfiguration in frameworks like hazelcast.
 * Support extra metadata in the form of **tags** on instances.
 This can be used in external systems for routing or other use-cases as this information is avaliable in endpoint as well.
 * [**CLI**](https://github.com/PhonePe/drove-cli) system for easy deployments and app/task lifecycle management.
-* NGinx based router called [drove-nixy](https://github.com/PhonePe/drove-nixy) for efficient communication with the cluster itself and containers deployed on it.
+* NGinx based router called [drove-gateway](https://github.com/PhonePe/drove-gateway) for efficient communication with the cluster itself and containers deployed on it.

 ### Operations
-* Only two components (controller and executor) to make a cluster (plus Zookeeper for coordination, drove-nixy for routing if needed).
+* Only two components (controller and executor) to make a cluster (plus Zookeeper for coordination, drove-gateway for routing if needed).
 * All components **dockerised** to allow for easy deployment as well as upgrades
 * Simple single file YAML based configuration for the controller and executor.
 * Cluster can be set to **maintenance mode** where it pauses making changes to the cluster and turns off safeguards around ensuring the required number of containers get reported from the executor nodes.
 This will allow the SRE team to do seamless software updates across the whole cluster in a few minutes,  irrespective of the size.